my ingredients

 coconut water

-Coconut water is one of the key ingredients in my hydration powders.
+Coconut water is one of the key ingredients in my hydration powder.
 It is a great source of potassium, an important electrolyte when it comes to hydration.
 Country of origin: India.

 coffee

-I add spray dried coffee to my mocha protein powder.
-In case you were wondering, 1 serving contains less than 20mg caffeine.
-Country of origin: Columbia.
+I add spray dried coffee to my coffee and mocha flavors.
+1 serving contains less than 20 milligrams of caffeine.
+Country of origin: Colombia.

 egg whites